grafana/grafana/docs/sources/plugins/developing/auth-for-datasources.md

 ## How the proxy works

 The user saves the API key/password on the plugin config page and it is encrypted (using the `secureJsonData` feature) and saved in the Grafana database.
-When a request from the data source is made, the Grafana Proxy will:
+When a request from the data source is made, the Grafana proxy will:

 1. Intercept the original request sent from the data source plugin.
 1. Load the `secureJsonData` data from the database and decrypt the API key or password on the Grafana backend.